-Arbonne, known for its clean ingredients and natural products, has one of the best detox teas around.
+Arbonne, known for its clean ingredients and natural products, has a fantastic detox tea.
 Take a look at its ingredients from its Product Sheet:

 Arbonne Herbal Detox Tea Blend: 2 g *Milk Thistle (Silybum marianum) (fruit), Peppermint (Mentha piperita) (leaf), Dandelion (Taraxacum officinale) (root), Sweet Fennel (Foeniculum vulgare) (fruit), Elder (Sambucus nigra) (flower), Nettle (Urtica dioica) (leaf) Parsley (Petroselinum crispum) (leaf), Uva Ursi (Arctostaphylos uva-ursi) (leaf), Licorice (Glycyrrhiza glabra) (root).

 So what is it about this combination of ingredients that is so special?
-Let’s take a deeper look into detox tea in general, what it’s supposed to do, and why Arbonne’s detox tea is superior.
+Let’s take a deeper look into detox tea in general, what it’s supposed to do.

 Detox Tea… What is it?